chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 We now have all the pieces of the puzzle to build our complete evaluator: a function to tokenize an infix expression string, another to convert the tokens into RPN, and another to evaluate the RPN expression.
 We've come a long way, you and I.

-All that's left to do is put all three functions together.
+All that's left to do now is put all three functions together.

 ```jsx
 function evaluate(input) {